Newton driver's ed program still a go

 While Newton High School still expects to conduct its summer driver’s education courses as scheduled, that could change if school closures are extended.

-The first session is scheduled for June 1 through 19, while the second session is scheduled for June 22 through Aug.
+The first session is scheduled for June 1-19, while the second session is scheduled for June 22 through Aug.
 10.

 "At this point, we haven’t made any changes," NHS teacher Lisa Antonowich said.
 "That’s all pending any kind of restrictions from the state or any stay-at-home orders.
 That could cause a delay in the start, or maybe reduced to one session.
 Schools start back up Aug.
 6 for teachers and we don’t want to go too much beyond that.
 If we go to one session, preference will go to NHS students and those that are closest to driving — the upperclassmen.
 If all goes well, we will offer our first session June 1."

-Antonowich is one of three instructors in the USD 373 driver’s ed program, along with Elizabeth Gunn and retired teacher Ted Jantz, who helps out in the summer.
+Antonowich is one of three instructors in Unified School District 373’s driver’s ed program, along with Elizabeth Gunn and retired teacher Ted Jantz, who helps out in the summer.

 Newton High School only offers driver’s ed in the summer.